 Give your cat lots of time to get used to wearing the harness, and provide treats and praise when they tolerate the contraption.
 You can move outside once your cat feels comfortable wearing a harness with a leash attached at home.
 While some cats keep it moving when walking with human companions, others prefer regular sniff stops.

 Cats can wiggle out of harnesses when sufficiently motivated or frightened.
-So, ensuring your pet will come when called before heading off into the great outdoors with them is critical.
+So, it is critical to ensure your pet will come when called before heading off into the great outdoors with them.
 Getting cats to respond to their names with a few treats and patience is often reasonably easy.
 To get started, stand in front of your cat with a treat.
 Call your cat’s name and give them the treat when they turn their head and look at you.

 Keep going until you’re pretty sure your cat has the idea.
 Move a few steps away and repeat the process.
 Give your cat the treat when they come to you when called.
 Keep your training sessions short to maintain your pet’s interest.
 Cats who’ve mastered these basics are ready to hit the big time, otherwise known as a local park, to practice their skills under more challenging conditions.